scg-unibe-ch/ese2016-team3/documentation/srs.md

 The advertiser can specify, whether he wants to sell or rent a real estate by choosing the appropriate tab "buy" or "rent" before placing the ad.

-The following general information can be declared:
+The following general information is required:

 - The *title* of the advertisement (text)
 - The *type* of the real estate (appartment, house, villa, loft, studio)